 Introduce a taxi stand in Adelaide Street, Fleetwood, the south side, from a point 153 metres west of its junction with the centreline of Dock Street for a distance of 27.5 metres in a westerly direction.

-Introduce a loading bay in Adelaide Street, Fleetwood, the north side, from a point 96.5 metred west of its junction with the centreline of Dock Street for a distance of 31.5 metres in a westerly direction.
+Introduce a loading bay in Adelaide Street, Fleetwood, the north side, from a point 96.5 metres west of its junction with the centreline of Dock Street for a distance of 31.5 metres in a westerly direction.

 A copy of the draft Order and associated documents for proposing to make the Order may be inspected during normal office hours at the offices of Chorley Borough Council, Town Hall, Chorley, PR7 1DP, and at the offices of Fylde Borough Council, Town Hall, Lytham St Annes, FY8 1LW, and at the offices of Hyndburn Borough Council, Scaitcliffe House, Ormerod Street, Accrington, BB5 0PF, and at the offices of Lancaster City Council, Town Hall, Dalton Square, Lancaster, LA1 1PJ, and at the offices of Pendle Borough Council, No1 Market Street, Nelson, Lancashire, BB9 9LU, and at the offices of Preston City Council, PO Box 10, Town Hall, Lancaster Road, Preston, PR1 2RL, and at the offices of Ribble Valley Borough Council, Council Offices, Church Walk, Clitheroe, BB7 2RA, and at the offices of Rossendale Borough Council - One Stop Shop, The Business Centre, Futures Park, Newchurch Road, Bacup, OL13 0BB, and at the offices of South Ribble Borough Council, Civic Centre, West Paddock, Leyland, PR25 1DH, and at the offices of West Lancashire Borough Council, PO Box 16, 52 Derby Street, Ormskirk, L39 2DF, Wyre Borough Council, Civic Centre, Breck Road, Poulton-le-Fylde, FY6 7PU,